This post may include affiliate links; see our disclosure policy.

-This Instant Pot wild rice soup recipe is cozy and naturally creamy, so it’s a 100% plant based dinner.
-Serve with crusty bread.
+This Instant Pot wild rice soup recipe is cozy and naturally creamy, a delicious and filling dinner that pleases everyone.
+It has become a fan favorite recipe with many positive reviews from readers!

-This wild rice soup recipe is a bit different than most.
-First of all, it’s made in a pressure cooker or Instant Pot!
-Alex and I wanted to try making Instant Pot soup.
-For our first recipe, we decided on wild rice soup because wild rice typically takes so long to cook on the stovetop.
-Also, we decided to create this wild rice soup without using meat or dairy, so it’s naturally creamy!
-Since then we’ve made lots of Instant Pot soup recipes, but this one remains a favorite!
+This wild rice soup recipe is a bit different than most, since it’s made in a pressure cooker not the stovetop!
+Also, we decided to create this wild rice soup without using meat or dairy, so it’s naturally creamy.
+We’ve made lots of Instant Pot soup recipes, but this one remains a favorite!

 Why make Instant Pot soup?